asefatesfay/asefatesfay/README.md

 ## 🏆 Achievements

-- Successfully led a team to develop a high-traffic e-commerce platform at Nordstrom.
+- Successfully led a team to develop a high-traffic content managerment system for the e-commerce platform at Nordstrom.
 - Architected and implemented a microservices infrastructure that improved system scalability and performance.
 - Recognized for outstanding contributions in cloud migration projects.
 - Run first Marathon :)